 - All Surprise Products sold must be opened and shown during the show.

-- All Surprise Products must be visible and kept on screen during the show.
+- All Surprise Products must be kept on screen during the show.

 - You can only sell as many Listings for Surprise Products as there are in the Surprise Set.